 - Operators are used to making an equation.

 I have my own monthly budget for the past five months.
 The budget includes data for rent, food, electricity, credit card, and car.

-In the first example, we will create an excel equation for sum or addition of the bills for each month.
+In the first example, we will create an equation for the sum or addition of the bills for each month.

-#1 – In cell B7 start with typing an equals to sign and add each cell references from B1 to B6 with a + operator in between.
+- Step #1 – In cell B7 start with typing an equals to sign and add each cell reference from B1 to B6 with a + operator in between.